Joe Sterling

 Strengths

-• Elite-level shooter with deep range and high efficiency, demonstrated by making 44% of his three-point attempts on high volume (over 8 per game) during the Pro16 season.
+• Elite shooter with deep range, evidenced by making 44% of his three-point attempts on over eight attempts per game during the Pro16 season.

 Areas to Improve